ambrop72/aprinter/README.md

 ```

 For example, if you have two extruder axes, E and U, the U nozzle being offset 10mm to the right, and you want to map the T0 tool to U, and T1 to E,
-you can pass this to the script (assuming you're using the command-line interface):
+you can pass this to the script:

 ```
 --physical E 0.0 0.0 0.0 --physical U -10.0 0.0 0.0 --tool 0 1 --tool 1 0